 - This week we have registered one new major activist shorts campaign.

-- Lastly, we are tracking the most recent stock price gyrations at several previous targets, a dubious tech firm, a failing telehealth business and a possible Chinese NKLA clone.
+- Lastly, we are tracking the most recent stock price gyrations at several previous targets, we feature two dubious biotechs, a solar tech company and an EV battery company in a rebound.

 Bits and Pieces